OOPSpam/docs/source/index.html.md

 <aside>
 <div  class="success">
-👉 If you want to periodically check your domains for their reputation and get an email alert when they are blocked, use the Domain Watch feature on the OOPSpam Dashboard.
+👉 If you want to periodically check your domains for their reputation and get an email alert when they are blocked, use <a href="https://www.oopspam.com/blog/domain-reputation">the Domain Watch</a> feature on <a href="https://app.oopspam.com/DomainWatcher">the OOPSpam Dashboard</a>.
 This tool allows you to set up automatic monitoring and receive timely notifications about any changes in your domains' status.
 </div>
 </aside>